NVIDIA/gontainer/README.md

 	Events() Events

 	// Resolver returns service resolver instance.
-	// If container is not started only requested services
+	// If container is not started, only requested services
 	// will be spawned on `resolver.Resolve(...)` call.
 	Resolver() Resolver

     // Resolver returns function invoker instance.
+    // If container is not started, only requested services
+    // will be spawned to invoke the func.
 	Invoker() Invoker
 }
 ```